Science on Wheels — Public Assemblies

 Scales and Tales:

 This is the first outreach program to feature live animals from Roper Mountain's collection.
-This program is available to sites within a one hour drive of Roper Mountain and feature 3 live animals.
+This program is available to sites within a one hour drive of Roper Mountain and features 3 live animals.
 Audiences will learn about the adaptations of each animal and how they help the animal to survive in its habitat.
 They will also discuss stories and folklore about the animals and help create a new story for one of the animals.
 It is recommended that audiences for this program not exceed 100 people.

 Super Cold Science: